🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 eToro is an ultra-international investment platform.
 Image: DutchReview

-Although the eToro’s non-trading fees are somewhat higher than other investment apps in the Netherlands, this app also lets you buy stocks commission-free (with some exceptions), making it a worthy competitor in the world of Dutch investment apps.
+Although eToro’s non-trading fees are somewhat higher than other investment apps in the Netherlands, this app also lets you buy stocks commission-free (with some exceptions), making it a worthy competitor in the world of Dutch investment apps.

 On the more unique side of things, eToro brands itself as the world’s most social investment platform, and they might just be right.

-The interactive community platform gives investing a whole new feel, and makes it easy to seek, give, and apply good advice from other investors.
-Think; social media meets investing.
+The interactive community platform gives investing a whole new feel and makes it easy to seek, give, and apply good advice from other investors.
+Think: social media meets investing.

 ✅ Pros: